-In the case of a qualifying termination of each of Mr. Zalupski or Mr. Sherbin's employment within two years of a change-of-control (as defined below), then, in place of any other severance payments or benefits, the Company will provide the executive with: (1) a payment equal to 36 months of his base salary rate in effect at the date of termination; (2) an STI payment equal to three years' payout at his target level in effect at the date of termination; (3) any STI payment that has been declared for the executive but not paid; (4) his pro-rated STI payout for the year of termination through the date of termination based on his target level and actual full-year performance; (5) immediate vesting upon the termination date of all unvested and outstanding time-based vesting equity awards; (6) immediate vesting upon the termination date of all unvested and outstanding performance-based equity awards based on target performance; (7) executive level outplacement services for up to 12 months; and (8) continued medical benefits for up to 36 months following the termination date provided that the timing of the foregoing payments will be made in compliance with Code Section 409A.
+In the case of a qualifying termination of each of Mr. Zalupski or Mr. Sherbin's employment within two years of a changeof-control (as defined below), then, in place of any other severance payments or benefits, the Company will provide the executive with (1) a payment equal to 30 months (decreased from 36 months as of the March 2019 amendment) of his base salary rate in effect at the date of termination, (2) an STI payment equal to 30 months (decreased from 36 months as of the March 2019 amendment) payout at his target level in effect at the date of termination, (3) any STI payment that has been declared for the executive but not paid, (4) his pro-rated STI payout for the year of termination through the date of termination based on his target level and actual full-year performance, (5) immediate vesting upon the termination date of all unvested and outstanding time-based vesting equity awards, (6) immediate vesting upon the termination date of all unvested and outstanding performance-based equity awards based on target performance, (7) executive level outplacement services for up to 12 months and (8) continued medical benefits for up to 30 months (decreased from 36 months as of the March 2019 amendment) following the termination date provided that the timing of the foregoing payments will be made in compliance with Code Section 409A.